 This easy air fryer pumpkin seeds recipe is quick to make and versatile to satisfy all your cravings.
-Full of warm, savory flavor, it’s a nutritious snack you’ll look forward to eating!
-Coated with warm spices, these air fryer pumpkin seeds are crisp, crunchy, and so easy to make for a healthy snack you can enjoy all fall.
+Full of savory flavor from a simple mix of smoked paprika, garlic powder and black pepper, it’s a salty snack you’ll look forward to eating every fall!
+Coated with warm spices, these pumpkin seeds are crisp, crunchy, and so easy to make.

-Bonus – this recipe is high in protein and naturally gluten free, dairy free, vegan, whole 30, paleo, keto friendly, free of common allergens and safe for most diets!
-If your kid’s school doesn’t allow nuts, pumpkin seeds are a safe protein filled snack to send instead.
+This recipe is naturally gluten free, dairy free, vegan, whole 30, paleo, keto friendly, free of common allergens and safe for most diets!
+If your kid’s school doesn’t allow nuts, these are a safe snack to send instead.

 For this air fryer pumpkin seeds recipe, I kept the ingredient list short, sweet, and savory for an almost chip-like taste you’re going to love.
 Here’s everything you’ll need:

-- Pumpkin seeds – Make sure your pumpkin seeds have been thoroughly cleaned and are free of pulp!
+- Pumpkin seeds – Make sure to thoroughly clean them so that they are free of pulp!

 Flavor Variations

-Of course, one of the beautiful things about making your own air fryer pumpkin seeds at home is that you can adjust the spices to suit your tastebuds.
-Feel free to use as little or as much spice as you like and try alternative flavor combinations like the following:
+Of course, one of the beautiful things about making your own pumpkin seeds at home is that you can adjust the spices to suit your tastebuds.
+Feel free to use as little or as much spice as you like.
+You can try alternative flavor combinations like the following too:

 - Cinnamon and Sugar